Liquid staking in crypto: How It Works

 Cons

-Slashing: Staking is generally an approach used by blockchains to reward or penalize validators.
+• Slashing: Staking is used by blockchains to reward or penalize validators.
 Hence, when a validator runs malicious nodes or compromises the ecosystem's security, the staked asset is slashed as punishment.
 Assets staked on a liquid staking platform are subject to this condition, meaning reward or punishment is shared among everyone participating in the affected staking pool.

 Conclusion